Bugsy and Mugsy

 Bugsy and Mugsy is a 1957 Warner Bros.
 Looney Tunes cartoon directed by Friz Freleng.

 The short was released on August 31, 1957, and stars Bugs Bunny, with Rocky and Mugsy.
 Bugs discovers that two robbers are hiding out on the floor above him, and plays them off against each other.
+The cartoon is a remake of the 1950 Merrie Melodies short Stooge for a Mouse, in which a mouse pitted Sylvester and Mike (a bulldog) against each other in the same way.